The amount of Family Tax Benefit Part A we’ll pay you depends on your situation.

-The maximum rate for FTB Part A depends on the age of the child you receive it for.
+The maximum rate for FTB Part A depends on the age of the child you get it for.

 The maximum rate per child each fortnight is:

-- $58.66 for a child 0 to 19 years of age in an approved care organisation
+- $58.66 for a child 0 to 19 years in an approved care organisation

-You may receive a supplement when we balance your payments after the end of the financial year.
+You may get a supplement when we balance your payments after the end of the financial year.
 We call this the FTB Part A supplement.